zakame/hashids.pm/README.md

         Minimum hash length.
 Use this to control how long the generated hash string should be.

+    You can also construct with just a single argument for the salt:

+        my $hashids = Hashids->new('this is my salt');

 - my $hash = $hashids->encrypt($x, \[$y, $z, ...\]);